JLugo4/JLugo4/index.md

   Collaborated with three team members to develop an app for farmers, following a design plan created with the Unified Modeling Language (UML); employed Core Java and Test Driven Development (TDD) to build a farm system that utilized abstract classes and interfaces.
 [Stowells-Farmer-Froilan Link](#)
 - **Casino App:**
   Working in a team of four, collaborated to develop a casino app that hosted six games and featured multiple casino games; utilized Core Java and Agile Methodologies; personally developed the Rablon game and the deck of cards [Casino Link](#)
+- **Demo CRUD:**
+  Independently developed a CRUD application using Spring on the backend and jQuery on the frontend.
+Implemented Create, Read, Update, and Delete functionalities.
+Leveraged Spring Data JPA for database operations and jQuery for dynamic user interactions.
+[Demo CRUD](https://github.com/JLugo4/demoCrud)

 ### U.S. Marine Corps Reserves | Wilmington, DE (Aug 2018 – Present)
 **Bulk Fuel Specialist**